nida78/wp-wiki-tooltip/README.md

 # Screenshots

-1. Options and Settings page
+1. Options and Settings page: manage several Wiki URLs
+2. Options and Settings page: set styling of tooltips
+3. Options and Settings page: enable and style thumbnails
-2. Integrate the plugin by shortcodes in Posts and Pages
+4. Integrate the plugin by shortcodes in Posts and Pages
-3. See nice and helpful tooltips
+5. See nice and helpful tooltips

 # Changelog

+## 1.5.0
+*Release Date - December 29th, 2015*

+* New feature: thumbnail pictures can be enabled and styled - both, globally and by shortcode
+* Minor bug-fix that uses the complete right Wiki URL when requesting the tooltip content

 ## 1.4.1
 *Release Date - December 11th, 2015*